jFcomb/hiring_prediction/README.md

   <img decoding="async" src="https://media.giphy.com/media/9lli2TQ2NsFtTMBNyE/giphy.gif" width="480"/>
 </div>

-This dataset 📊 provides insights into factors influencing hiring decisions.
+This small dataset 📊 provides insights into factors influencing hiring decisions.
 Each record represents a candidate with various attributes considered during the hiring process.

 I used three models with imbalanced, oversampling, and undersampling data, and evaluated them using the F1 score metric.
 With these models, we can get an idea of whether a candidate is good or not.👌